-Both Butter, Gregg, and I find that the leaf has a taste reminiscent of mushrooms, of all things, but I also find the stem and leaf stem pieces to have a pleasing spice to them when chopped up in a salad.
+Butter pointed out that the leaf has a scent and flavor reminiscent of mushrooms, of all things, but I also find the stem and leaf stem pieces to have a pleasing spice to them when chopped up in a salad.

 Later, the flowers are yellow, tiny, and four-petaled, and the seedpods look like long hairs, arranged in the raceme shape typical of mustards.

-I’ve eaten tansy mustard greens sparingly, both fresh and in stir fries, potato salads, and salads.
+I’ve eaten tansy mustard greens sparingly, both fresh and in stir fries, potato salads, and salads, although they are not my favorite.
 Of course, every green has its own flavor and palates differ, so a field taste is not a bad idea if you are planning to collect in quantity.

 This time, I only took a handful of tansy mustard.
 I’ll continue to experiment with it in the kitchen, and then if I want more I can always go back for it.

-Watercress (Rorippa nasturtium-aquaticum) grows where you’d expect it to—in water.
+Watercress (Nasturtium officinale) grows where you’d expect it to—in water.
 It is often found carpeting entire streams and drainages.
 As it grows, the compound leaves of odd-numbered leaflets becomes more distinctive, and the flowers are white and four-petaled.

 We found a good batch of it growing in a drainage in southwest Denver Friday, though it was very young.

-Because watercress is an aquatic vegetable, however, it is important to be cautious about the possibility of contracting water-borne creepy crawlies.
+Because watercress is an aquatic vegetable, however, it is important to be cautious about the possibility of contamination as well as contracting water-borne creepy crawlies.

 According to Colorado microbiologist Skip Gossack, liver flukes (Fasciola hepatica) are endemic to the region.
 They occur where livestock or wild animals, a species of snail, and an aquatic vegetable like watercress make it possible for them to complete their life cycle.